 Dr. Rettger is a San Diego-based licensed psychologist (CA license PSY27863) and staff psychologist at The Center for Men’s Excellence.
-His psychotherapeutic focus is on utilizing a holistic approach to mental health that is grounded in research and evidence-based methods such as Mindfulness and Cognitive Behavior Therapy for children (8 years old+), adolescents, and adults.
+His psychotherapeutic focus uses a holistic approach to mental health that is grounded in research and evidence-based methods such as Mindfulness and Cognitive Behavior Therapy for children (8 years old+), adolescents, and adults.
 Dr. Rettger works also works with couples and families.

 Dr. Rettger’s previous work at Stanford University focused on researching and delivering mindfulness interventions in community settings was featured on the PBS Newshour (https://www.pbs.org/newshour/show/low-income-students-combat-stress-mindfulness).
 He recently co-edited a book (https://www.appi.org/Products/Child-and-Adolescent-Psychiatry/Applied-Mindfulness) published by the American Psychiatric Association Publishing about the applications of mindfulness for mental health across community and treatment settings.